slowernews/wisdom-tldr/README.md

 # awesome-improvement-ideas
-Life improvement ideas distilled from quotes.
+Distillation of quotes.
+Self improvement for skeptics.